et-nik/fastdl-mm/README.md

 #### servePrecached

 Serve only precached files.
-If enabled, the plugin will not download files that are not in the precache list.
+If enabled, the plugin will not allow downloading files that are not in the precache list.

 #### autoIndexEnabled